Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-Assisted Multicast MMF Problem

 \section{RIS-Assisted Multicast MMF Problem}

-We now consider the weighted max-min fair (MMF) design for the RIS-assisted multicast scenario.
+Another commonly considered multicast beamforming formulation is the weighted MMF problem.
 The objective is to maximize the minimum weighted SINR among users, subject to the BS transmit power budget and the unit-modulus constraint for the RIS elements.
-The weighted SINR is the ratio between SINR and a pre-specified SINR target, which sets certain fairness among users.
 This joint optimization problem w.r.t. $\wbf$ and $\ebf$ is formulated as

-where $P$ is the transmit power budget.
-Similar to the QoS problem $\Pc_o$, problem $\Sc_o$ is also non-convex and NP-hard.
+where $P$ is the maximum transmit power limit, and the weight $\gamma_{ik}$ is a pre-specified SINR target, which can be used to set certain fairness among users.

-For the conventional downlink multicast beamforming design at the BS, it is known that the QoS and MMF problems are inverse problems \cite{Karipidisetal:TSP08}: the role of the objective function and the constraints are switched in the two problems, and we can solve the MMF problem by iteratively solving the QoS problem along with a bi-section search over the minimum SINR target for the QoS problem until the total transmit power meets the power budget in the MMF problem.
-Naturally, we want to know whether such a relation also holds for the RIS-assisted multicast beamforming design, which now also includes the RIS passive beamformer optimization, in addition to the BS transmit beamformers.
-We show below that this is indeed the case.
+Similar to the QoS problem $\Pc_o$, the MMF problem $\Sc_o$ is non-convex NP-hard.
+We are interested in the relationship between $\Pc_o$ and $\Sc_o$.
+Note that the RIS-assisted multicast beamforming design includes optimization of the RIS passive beamformer in addition to the BS transmit beamformers.
+We show below that these two problems are inverse problems.